wjayee/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------

 ### Listing all animals: `list`
-Shows a list of all animals in the address book.
+Shows a list of all animals in the animal catalog.

 **Format:**
 <box>list</box>